 Health begins where we live, learn, work, and play.
 Our opportunity for health starts long before we need medical care.
 All Americans should have the opportunity to make the choices that allow them to live a long, healthy life, regardless of income, education, or ethnic background.
 (Source: Robert Wood Johnson Foundation)

 - 2022 Community Health Assessment Executive Summary (Spanish, Vietnamese)

 - How to Access Services During COVID-19 | Cómo Acceder Servicios Durante COVID-19

 - 2017 Health Assessment One-Pager (Spanish, Vietnamese, Burmese)

 - Current Improvement Plan One-Pager (Spanish, Vietnamese, Burmese, Arabic)

 Our community is working together to improve health and wellness in Austin/Travis County

-- View the 2017 Community Health Assessment and the 2018 Community Health Improvement Plan for Austin/Travis County here or at the links on the right.
+- View the 2017 Community Health Assessment and the 2018 Community Health Improvement Plan for Austin/Travis County here.

 - View the 2012 Community Health Assessment Report and the 2013 Community Health Improvement Plan here.